telerik/maui-docs/knowledge-base/autocomplete-tokens-mvvm.md

 ## Description

-This article explains how to manage the tokens collection of the Autocomplete in MVVM scenario.
+This article explains how to manage the tokens collection of the AutoComplete in MVVM scenario.

 ## Solution

-The `Tokens` property of the `AutoComplete` is:
+The `Tokens` collection of the `AutoComplete` is a read-only collection:

 ```C#
 public ObservableCollection<object> Tokens { get; }
 ```

-The collection is a read-only collection.

 To add or remove tokens using MVVM setup you have to create a custom behavior.